qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/services.rst

 STARTINDEX
 ^^^^^^^^^^

-This parameter is standard in WFS 2.0, but it's an extension for WFS 1.0.
+This parameter is standard in WFS 2.0, but it's an extension for WFS 1.0.0.
-0 which is the only version implemented in QGIS Server.
-Actually, it can be used to skip some features in the result set and in combination with ``MAXFEATURES`` will provide for the ability to use WFS **GetFeature** to page through results.
+Actually, it can be used to skip some features in the result set and in combination with ``MAXFEATURES``, it provides the ability to page through results.

 URL example: